How to Avoid the #1 EHR Data Conversion Mistake (Hint: It’s Scope)

 by | Oct 7, 2025 | Article

 The result?
 Blown timelines.
 Budget overruns.
-Cross-functional frustration.
+Cross-functional frustration that lingers long after go-live.

-Let’s break down how to keep your EHR data conversion scope in check—from day one.
+Let's break down how to keep your EHR data conversion on track – from day one.

 The Most Expensive Part of Your EHR Conversion?
 Scope Misalignment

-Scope creep isn’t always the result of bad planning.
-It’s the result of incomplete planning.
+Scope creep isn't always the result of bad planning.
+More often, it's the result of incomplete planning.
 Most teams fail to fully inventory:

 You Can’t Have a Clean Conversion Without Strategic Archival

-Archiving isn’t just housekeeping—it’s a critical part of your EHR data conversion strategy.
-When teams don’t set clear boundaries, they end up dragging everything into the new system:
+Archiving isn't just housekeeping – it's a critical component of any successful EHR data conversion strategy.
+When teams don't establish clear boundaries upfront, they end up dragging everything into the new system:

 • Scanned documents collecting digital dust

-• Years of untouched PDFs that clog up workflows
+• Years of untouched PDFs that clog workflows and slow validation

 • Timelines stretch as teams sift through unnecessary data

-• Validation errors multiply, creating headaches for everyone
+• Validation errors multiply, creating headaches across departments

-• Users are left with a cluttered system that feels more like a burden than an upgrade
+• End users are left with a cluttered system that feels like a burden rather than an upgrade

 Archival Is a Strategic Decision, Not an Afterthought

-• A cluttered, frustrating user experience in the new system
+• A cluttered, frustrating user experience in the new platform

-Not every piece of data belongs in your legacy data conversion plan.
-Archiving strategically ensures you’re only moving what’s valuable and usable without letting fear of “what if” drive unnecessary complexity.
+Not every piece of data belongs in your EMR conversion plan.
+Archiving strategically – using a solution like DataArk® – ensures you're only moving what's valuable and usable, without letting fear of "what if" drive unnecessary complexity and cost.

 You’re Not Always Over Budget.
 Sometimes the Scope is Wrong

-• What data will need to be readily available in the new system to provide patient care?
-(Remember, patient care should drive data conversion decisions and not release of information due to limitations in depth of data that can be converted into new systems).
-Save ROI for your Archive.
+• What data needs to be available in the new system to support patient care?
+Remember: patient care should drive data conversion decisions – not release of information.
+Save ROI workflows for your archive solution, where depth of access is far greater.

-• How much legacy data needs to be converted?
-Best practice is 3-5 years of active clinical information with reference to older data available in an archive solution.
+• How much legacy data actually needs to be converted?
+Best practice is 3–5 years of active clinical information, with reference to older data available through an archive solution.

 • What internal resources are available for validation and QA?
-We recommend representatives from key departments like Provider, HIM, Lab, Imaging, etc. to ensure the data meets their specific needs.
+We recommend representatives from key departments – Provider, HIM, Lab, Imaging – to ensure converted data meets their specific clinical needs.

-• Where does data complexity exceed your team’s bandwidth?
-Most importantly, do you have staff with working knowledge of both your legacy and go-forward systems?
+• Where does data complexity exceed your team's bandwidth?
+Most critically: do you have staff with working knowledge of both your legacy and go-forward systems?

-This isn’t just a checklist; it’s your margin of error.
-The questions you don’t ask during planning are the ones that usually come back later with interest.
+This isn't just a checklist.
+It's your margin of error.
+The questions you don't ask during planning are the ones that come back later – with interest.

 Scope Is the Foundation of EHR Conversion Success

-Before you finalize your plan, ask yourself: Are you building a clear roadmap or hoping for the best?
+Before you finalize your conversion plan, ask yourself: Are you building a clear roadmap – or hoping for the best?

 Contact Us Today